NeoclassicVII/Metalbot-VII/README.md

 [For the future updates:]

-- Design work
+- Design work (In procces)
 - New optons
-- New random bands
+- New random bands (In procces)
+- Ability to add new genres by the user
 - More info about genres ect.
+(In procces)

 Tips:
 - Type the name of the genre (option N°2) fully and correctly!